intlinuxAlex/ElectoralMap/README.md

     forwardMapRef: A function ref propagated to link the D3Map to its parent container

-    global: An object containing functions and other objects extracted from the 'styled-components' npm library.
+    styledComponents: An object containing functions and other objects extracted from the 'styled-components' npm library.

     isRidingOpen: A boolean representing wether a riding is currently open.